Here are some tips on how to work best with your legal team to ensure your case is handled as smoothly and effectively as possible.

 Certain aspects of litigation are crisis oriented, and on occasion, lawyers are called to court on short notice, or are required to stay in court longer than they expected.
 Consequently, on occasion, appointments may have to be rescheduled or even cancelled on short notice.
 Every effort will be made to provide you with as much notice as possible, should that be necessary.
 If you are booking an appointment on a day that is a court day, it is a good idea to confirm the appointment with the office that day.

-If you have questions about your accounts, (either regarding fees or disbursements) please direct all inquiries first to our Office Manager Laura who is available to assist you.
+If you have questions about your accounts, (either regarding fees or disbursements) please direct all inquiries first to our Office Manager, Elizabeth.